 Students need an academic model that will fully prepare them to meet the broad challenges of the workforce.
-At Drexel University, they can choose from up to three real-world, and split their time between on-the-job preparation and in-classroom education.
-Students are able to work with faculty across all disciplines — including law, business and science — who teach evidence-based curricula designed to get students hired.
+At Drexel University, they can choose from up to three real-world personalized cooperative education program (co-op) experiences, and split their time between on-the-job preparation and in-classroom education.
+As a comprehensive research university, students are able to work with faculty across all disciplines — including law, business and science — who teach evidence-based curricula designed to get students hired.

 Real-life work experience